 In English-speaking cultures, we’ll talk more about “miles per hour” (mph, 1 Mile = 1.6 Km).
 When trotting, another way to analyze speed is preferred when studying mileage reductions.
 One then speaks of minutes per kilometers (min/km), or the number of minutes it takes to walk through a kilometer.

 The highlight of a race and the most beautiful impressions of speed often occur in the final straight line, at the finish during which the race ends.
 But these impressions of speed and acceleration are not always true in practice.
 Is the straight line always run faster than the rest of the race?

 How do horses and jockeys optimise their speed to preserve their finish ?

-To address the issue of speed in racing, split times – or intervals – are an ideal tool.
+Split times – or intervals – are an ideal tool for horse racing speed analysis.
 They can shed valuable light on the way races are run, particularly because they allow you to analyse the different phases of the race, acceleration strategies and speeds in the final stretch.

 Logically, we can expect to see slower rhythms, gradually increasing, then faster in the end of the race, and slower again at the end of the race when the horses peak in their speed at the finish and slow down in the last meters because they have exhausted their energy reserves.
 However, as speeds are affected by the curves and topographical undulations of the track, this remains a very general rule.